Piloumpicou/ADA-Unexpected-Match/project/README.md

 A list of research q)uestions you would like to address during the project.
 -->

-- What kind of correlation can we find between popular (hotness) songs and loudness, energy, danceability, key, pitch, tempo ...
+- What kind of correlation can we find between popular (hotness) songs and loudness, energy, danceability, key, pitch, tempo, ...

 - Where does the (popular) music come from ? (geographically) Can we visualize how the music is 'linked', throughout the world ?